shamiul-anik/prayer-times/README.md

 # 🕌 Prayer Times Dashboard

-A beautiful, responsive web dashboard for displaying Islamic prayer times with automatic Adhan (call to prayer) playback.
+A simple and modern, responsive web dashboard for displaying Islamic prayer times with automatic Adhan (call to prayer) playback.
 Built with vanilla JavaScript and modern CSS, featuring real-time updates and support for different Islamic juristic schools.

 ## 🌟 Features